rse-ops/landscape/README.md

 > application of devops to the cloud then aren't the clouds cloud native by definitoin?
 Also what
 > about IaaS, PaaS, VMs, etc. -- lots of levels but maybe that's too much for this document.

-While some of these clouds have attempted to re-brand HPC [^7], the effort is misleading because cloud-deployed services that mimic a high performance computing environment are not one and the same.
+While early efforts of some of these clouds attempted to re-brand HPC [^7], the effort is misleading because cloud-deployed services that mimic a high performance computing environment are not one and the same.
 This point will be fleshed out in the next section that does a detailed comparison between HPC and cloud.

 > I think this point needs some refinement b/c clouds are offering legit HPC.
 There are still